Kevinjeet/qlink/README.md

 In the navbar on top, there are options to view your own profile, edit your profile, or message other users.

 The view profile page includes the user's:

 - first and last name
 - Gender
 - Pronouns
 - Location
 - About Me
 - Profile Picture
 - Another picture

 The Edit Profile page includes the ability to edit everything on the view profile page for the signed in user, as well as:

 - Date of Birth
 - Email Address
 - Phone Number
 - Looking For
 - Interests

+On the Chat page you can access all users and talk to them globally.

+- Access by hitting the + button and search for a user or hit the down arrow key and names should pop up
+- Send them a message and all messaging should be in real time.

 ### Intended Market

 We are targeting the LGBTQ+ community.
 We notice how this market is untapped and wanted to provide a safe space for them to meet eachother.

 ### Functionality

 A user can sign up, or sign in if they are already a user.
 Once logged in, they will be a taken to the list of profile pages to view potential matches.
 On that page, they have the ability to type in a search bar that could filter the list of profiles by their prefrences.